omgitsfrancis/grad-cap/README.md

 LED grad cap for SDSU School of Engineering graduation ceremony 2016

-Goal: To light-up my graduation cap with led strips coded with custom animations while being clean, light-weight, and seemless.
+Goal: To light-up my graduation cap with led strips coded with custom animations while being clean, light-weight, and seamless.

+Developed with Arduino IDE

 Materials used:
 - 3000mah Portable USB Battery